openhab/openhab-addons/addons/binding/org.openhab.binding.heos/README.md

 }
 ```

-### Dynamic Group Handling (Keep Groups)

-Groups are a more or less dynamic item compared to the players.
-The players are always present within the network and are only added or removed if they are added or removed physically.
-Groups on the other hand are dynamic because they are only virtual created and removed.
-Therefore dynamic group handling only sets groups to OFFLINE if the option is activated.
-This is indicated via the "OnlineStatus" channel of the group.
-If the group then is created again the binding automatically sets the status to online without the need of action by the user.
-If dynamic group handling is deactivated the group thing is completely removed if the binding is notified about a removed group.
-The group then has to be added manually again if created.

 ### Playlists

 Playlists can be played by sending the number (starts at 0!) to the binding via the playlists channel at the corresponding player or group.
 To find the correct number for the playlist, please have a look to the HEOS App and see at which position the playlist you want to play is located.

 #### Example